3D-RE-GEN

 Results

 ComparisonsComparisons across four scenes (001, 002, 004, 011).
-Each row shows left-to-right: DepR, MIDI, Ours.
+Each row shows left to right: DepR, MIDI, Ours.
+3D-RE-GEN excels at recovering sharp object boundaries and generating coherent backgrounds, avoiding the mesh artifacts and object merging issues common in competing approaches.

 DepRMIDIOursGT